 - For dishwashing detergents, phosphorus content can range from 0% to 8.7% (8.7% being the highest content allowed by law).
 Look for the lowest possible number, and if the label does not tell you the phosphorus content, beware!
 Note: phosphorus in dishwashing detergents has been banned by law!

 Individual behaviors make a difference.
-By keeping water runoff on site instead of washing down stormdrains, and by using fewer products that compromise the health of water, residents can help to protect the river, and save time and money in the process.
+By keeping water runoff on site instead of washing down stormdrains, and by using fewer products that compromise the health of water, residents can protect the river, and save time and money in the process.